🎸 Starting Classical Guitar at 48: Why I’m Learning Something New (and Hard)

 So here I am.
 Day one.
 My classical guitar teacher was impressed that I can already read music and focus.
 Apparently, I’ve got an edge on the ten-year-olds he usually teaches.

 I’m excited.
 Maybe even a little nervous.
 But mostly, I’m just ready to get back to that feeling of being a beginner again, the challenge of not being good at something yet, and the quiet joy of watching yourself get better day after day.
+I wrote about that season of my life in more detail in Learning the Songs, when the practice room was where I figured out who I was becoming.

 Howard Stern talks about learning guitar in his 70s and how much he practices.
 Listening to him reminded me how much I miss the feeling of woodshedding, those long, focused hours alone with an instrument, refining something that only you can hear progress on.